jordanisaacs/homeage/README.md

 ## Features

 - [x] File agnostic declarative secrets that can be used inside your home-manager flakes
+- [x] Each secret gets decrypted with its own systemd service integrating seamlessly with home-manager reload and update
-- [x] Just pure age encryption, use ssh or age keys
+- [x] Just normal age encryption, use ssh or age keys
 - [X] Add symbolic links to decrypted files
 - [x] Extremely little bash script so inspect the source yourself!

-- [x] Pre-build files are stored encrypted in your repository
+## Management Scheme

+Pre-Build: Files are encrypted by external age key in repository (unencrypted with associated public key on roadmap)

-- [x] Post-buid files are stored encrypted in the nix store
+Post-Build: Files are encrypted by external age key while in nix store

-- [x] During runtime they are stored unencrypted in `/run/user/$UID/secrets`
+Runtime: Files are stored unencrytped in `/run/user/$UID/secrets` and can be symlinked to other locations

 ## Roadmap

 - [ ] Support passphrases
+- [ ] Support unencrypted with public key files
 - [ ] Add tests

 ## Getting started